rebound-project/rebound-project.github.io/_pages/team.md

 ---
-layout: archive
+layout: team
-title: ""
+title: Team
+description: Who we are
 permalink: /team/
-author_profile: true
 ---

-foo bar